 Most inclusions are tiny, meaning you’ll only ever be able to spot them under magnification.
 As these inclusions are so small, it’s more cost-effective to buy a diamond that appears clear when it’s viewed with the naked eye than one that’s absolutely flawless.

 Instead of buying a flawless diamond (which would be extremely expensive), check a diamond for eye-cleanliness by viewing it in-store, away from any sources of bright light.
 If it looks clear and free of blemishes to your naked eye, it’s an eye-clean, acceptable diamond.

-All diamonds receive a color grade, with a perfect D grade signifying that a diamond is totally clear and free of visible color.
+All diamonds receive a color grade on a diamond color scale, with a perfect D grade signifying that a diamond is totally clear and free of visible color.
 The further you go into the alphabet, the stronger the yellow tint that’s visible in a diamond becomes.